conan-io/docs/integrations/custom.rst

 If you intend to use a build system that does not have a built-in generator, you may still be able to do so.
 There are several options:

-- First, search in Bintray for generator packages.
+- First, search in ConanCenter for generator packages.
 Generators can be created and contributed by users as regular packages, so you can depend on them as a normal requirement, use versioning and evolve faster without depending on the Conan releases.

 - You can use the :ref:`text_generator` or :ref:`json_generator` generators.
 They will generate a text file, simple to read that you can